-- A. The SB LAFCO Executive Officer may approve moving expenses up to but not exceeding five thousand dollars (\$5,000) for any employee new to SB LAFCO employment for moving expenses authorized, incurred and documented as a result of accepting the position and remaining for twelve (12) months subsequent to hire. - B. The SB LAFCO Executive Officer may approve moving expenses up to but not exceeding five thousand dollars (\$5,000) for any employee new to SB LAFCO employment.
-The Chairman of the Commission may approve such moving expenses for the SB LAFCO Executive Officer.
+- A. The Commission Chair may approve moving expenses up to but not exceeding ten thousand dollars (\$10,000) for any Executive Officer new to SB LAFCO employment for moving expenses authorized, incurred and documented as a result of accepting the position and remaining for twelve (12) months subsequent to hire.
+Reimbursement of moving expenses in excess of \$10,000 must be approved by the Commission. - B. The SB LAFCO Executive Officer may approve moving expenses up to but not exceeding five thousand dollars (\$5,000) for any Benefit Group B employee new to SB LAFCO employment.
 Reimbursement of moving expenses in excess of five thousand dollars (\$5,000) must be approved by the Commission. - C. For employees not covered by A and B above, the following provision applies.